 On this page you can find a link to a summary of most of the principle European Directives and Regulations.

-The list on the right is separated into Conformance Specialisms and Other Directives.
+The list on the right is separated into Conformance Specialisms and Other Directives and Regulations.
 Conformance has specialist knowledge, experience and expertise in a number of directives and reguations as indicated.

-The Other Directive pages are a summary of the requirements and have been created to provide you with relevant information and useful links, however we do not currently offer advice on these directives.
+The Other Directive pages are a summary of the requirements and have been created to provide you with relevant information and useful links.

 What Are Directives?